England Football Online

 Records England's oldest goalscorer March 1896 and April 1907, broken by Steve Bloomer.

-Distinctions John Goodall's brother, Archie, appeared for Ireland, and made four appearances against England.
+Distinctions John Goodall's brother younger, Archie (born in Belfast), appeared for Ireland, and made four appearances against England (1900-1903, captain on the final three).

 Goodall died just a week after Bruce Russell and ten days after Middlebrough's Jackie Carr